 To prevent teams and people in the company from getting confused, and to make the knowledge management process easier for them, there's something called the knowledge management cycle.

-What is the meaning of knowledge?
+What is the Knowledge Management Cycle?

-Knowledge refers to information, understanding, or skills acquired through experience, education, or training.
-It involves awareness
+In general, knowledge refers to information, understanding, or skills acquired through experience, education, or training.
+It involves awareness and familiarity with facts, truths, concepts, or skills that are acquired and retained by an individual.

 The process of creating a culture that values knowledge sharing can be pretty simple if you follow the 4 main steps.